jessemonroy650/top-phonegap-mistakes/what-are-plugins.md

 ## The Javascript bridge ##

 In short, each platform (Android, iOS, Windows, etc) has code in the webview that can be call with Javascript.
 The code is then sent to the native "middle-man" which then calls the system with your request.
-The code is now filtered, but you should take reasonable precautions - like understanding [whitelist system](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/the-whitelist-system.md)
+The code is now filtered, but you should take reasonable precautions - like understanding the [whitelist system](https://github.com/jessemonroy650/top-phonegap-mistakes/blob/master/the-whitelist-system.md)

 ## The repositories ##